 Magna Carta, translated by Henry Summerson et al.

 The biographies of the Barons were written by Professor Nigel Saul of Royal Holloway University of London, and the photographs were chosen by the villages and towns where the Barons had their chief manors in 1215 as part of the celebrations to mark the 800th anniversary in 2015.

 68pp, A4, sewn paperback

-To order, please use the Contact Form below stating which zone you would like the copy sent to.
-On receipt we will send you a PayPal invoice that can be paid using any debit/credit card.
+To order, please click ‘Contact’ at the bottom of the page and tell us which zone you would like the copy sent to.
+On receipt we will send you a PayPal invoice with the correct postage rate that can be paid using any debit/credit card.
 Prices include post and packing for a single copy.

 Copies to the following zones are sent by air mail, but not tracked or insured